John Williams: Theme from Jurassic Park

 Williams composed and edited the soundtrack in Skywalker Ranch in California, and he took much inspiration from sound designer Gary Rydstrom’s noises for dinosaurs.
 Williams described these noises as “a rugged, noisy effort – a massive job of symphonic cartooning”.
 Williams wrote music that matched the “rhythmic gyrations” of the dinosaurs, which in turn helped him to create such effective music.

 As with many film soundtracks, Williams uses a large orchestra throughout the soundtrack, plus a variety of other forces such as a choir, extensive percussion and multiple harps.
-Williams also uses a selection of much rarer instruments such as baritone horns, synthesizers, a piccolo oboe, celeste and a shakuhachi.
+Williams also uses a selection of much rarer instruments such as baritone horns, synthesizers, a piccolo oboe, celesta and a shakuhachi.

 The original theme to Jurassic Park is heard as the film begins.
 The melodic content is taken and used throughout the whole soundtrack, making it also one of Williams’ most repetitive scores.